jlyman/react-native-rating-requestor/README.md

 ## Notes

-Currently compatible with just iOS, but Android should be around the corner soon.
-(Need to replace AlertIOS with Alert, and an alternative for LinkingIOS).
+As of version 2.0.0 this package is compatible with both iOS and Android.

 ## Releases

+- 2.0.0 - Supports Android, requires RN v0.20.0+, and added `showRatingDialog()` thanks to [@maximilianhurl](https://github.com/maximilianhurl).
 - 1.1.0 - Added an optional callback to `handlePositiveEvent()` that reports on the result of the handling.
-Props to @sercanov.
+Props to [@sercanov](https://github.com/sercanov).
 - 1.0.0 - Initial release

 ## Questions?